RedHatQE/rhui3-automation/tests/README.md

 "incompatible", and "partially invalid" certificates, and the tests that use them are skipped if the given certificate has already expired.

-If you're working on changes to rhui3-automation that aren't in the master branch and you'd like to apply them before installing rhui3-automation and running tests, you can supply a patch file with the changes.
+If you're working on changes to rhui3-automation that aren't in the default branch and you'd like to apply them before installing rhui3-automation and running tests, you can supply a patch file with the changes.